R3dPnd/pnd-leet-code/0228/README.md

 [6,6] --> "6"
 [8,9] --> "8->9"

 Constraints:

 0 <= nums.length <= 20
 -231 <= nums[i] <= 231 - 1
-All the values of nums are unique. nums is sorted in ascending order.
+All the values of nums are unique. nums is sorted in ascending order